bbauska/W3Cx-2of5/README.md

 might be different from the title the user reads) all go in the &lt;head&gt;.
 If you have been paying attention, you should be able to create a very basic html file, in the right form, without any content.
-Hint, for the head of the document you would write:
+Hint, for the head of the document you would write:</p>

 ```
 <head>